NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 ## Equipment, Supplies, and Software You Will Need

 1. Create a team in eaglint.
-You _must_ do this before clicking the starter link below. <!-- Covid ONly -->
+You _must_ do this before clicking the starter link below.
-1. The starter repo for this lab: https://classroom.github.com/a/XtjNtfPa. <!-- Covid ONLY --> <!-- Next time reveal this link in eaglint after they have formed the group, so they know what name to use -->
+1. The starter repo for this lab: https://classroom.github.com/a/XtjNtfPa.  <!-- Next time reveal this link in eaglint after they have formed the group, so they know what name to use -->
 <!-- 1.
 The repo you started in "Programming the Hardware Lab" -->
 2. The `custom.lbr` library you built in previous lab, OR your cloud save for the custom library.
 From here on out, maintain copies of your libraries on the cloud.
 3. Read through the [Fusion Tricks Page](../../Fusion-Tricks.md) and skim the [Autodesk docs](https://help.autodesk.com/view/fusion360/ENU/?guid=ECD-SCHEMATIC) that go over the design tools you will use this lab.